top of page

 Foresight “Labor Market 2035”

-This study was conducted using the foresight methodology - scenario forecasting of development.
-More than 30 leading international and Ukrainian experts representing academia, government, business and civil society, responsible for youth and adult education, human capital development and the labor market in Ukraine were invited.
+This study was conducted using the foresight methodology – scenario forecasting of development.
+More than 30 leading international and Ukrainian experts representing the scientific, state, business and public spheres responsible for youth and adult education, human capital development and the labor market in Ukraine were invited.

 bg.png.webp